alshishtawy/alshishtawy.github.io/content/blogs/kafka_hopsworks.rst

     :width: 100%
     :align: center

-Next we'll convert the JKS keyStore into an intermediate PKCS#12 keyStore, then into PEM file.
+Next, we'll convert the JKS keyStore into an intermediate PKCS#12 keyStore, then into PEM file.
-You will be asked to enter a new password for the generated certificates and the certificate password from the previous step.
+You will be asked to enter a new password for each of the generated certificates and also the original certificate password you got from the previous step.

 .. code-block:: bash